percona/psmdb-docs/source/toku-backup.rst

 The normal initial sync procedure can use normal queries that need to decompress and deserialize data on disk, and then marshall it and send it across the network, then on the secondary, it needs to be indexed, serialized, and compressed all over again.
 This is a slow process, and furthermore it poisons the cache of the machine being synced from with data that may be irrelevant to the application.

 Instead, a hot backup can be used to initialize a replica set secondary.
-This is both faster and less intrusive to application queries and the sync source server’s cache.
+This is both faster and less intrusive to application queries and the sync source server's cache.

 To create a secondary using |TokuBackup|, move the backup files to the new machine, start the server with the ``--replSet`` option and additionally with ``--fastsync``, then use ``rs.add()`` on the primary to add the new secondary.
 After the secondary has been added, you should remove the ``--fastsync`` option for future server startups.